projectmesa/mesa/docs/packages.md

 ## Package Development: A "How-to Guide"

-The purpose of this section is help you understand, setup, and distribute your Mesa package as quickly as possible.
+The purpose of this section is to help you understand, setup, and distribute your Mesa package as quickly as possible.
 A Mesa package is just a Python package or repo.
 We just call it a Mesa package, because we are talking about a Python package in the context of Mesa.
 These instructions assume that you are a little familiar with development, but that you have little knowledge of the packaging process.

 There are two ways to share a package: